Security & Privacy

 - Cookies — every cookie we set and why.

-- Methodology — the four federal data sources we audit bills against.
+- Methodology — the six federal data sources we audit bills against.

 - Terms of Service — refund policy, limitation of liability, dispute resolution.